patricck277/Gym_Management_System_C/README.md

 - Stylish UI components with MahApps.Metro or MaterialDesignInXamlToolkit.

-Running the Project
+Running the Project:
 To run the project, Visual Studio with the .NET Framework installed is required.
 The project can be opened using the Firma.sln file.

-Database Requirements
+Database Requirements:
 The application uses a SQL Server database, with a backup available in the Silownia.bak file.
 To restore the database, use SQL Server Management Studio (SSMS) or another tool that supports SQL Server.
 Configure the project's configuration file to ensure proper connection to the database.